 - Forensic Cell Phone, Cell Phone Tower Data and Computer Examinations

-Four members of the York-Poquoson Sheriff's Office are graduates of the Virginia Forensic Science Academy.
-The Lieutenant of the Investigations Division and the Property & Evidence custodian are both graduates who perform regular law enforcement or Investigator duties as well as serves in the capacity of a Forensic Technician at crime scenes.
+Three members of the York-Poquoson Sheriff’s Office are graduates of the Virginia Forensic Science Academy.
+The Special Investigations Lieutenant, an Investigator assigned to the Criminal Investigations team and the Property & Evidence custodian are graduates who perform specialized law enforcement or Investigator duties as well as serves in the capacity of a Forensic Technician at crime scenes.

-A York County Forensic Technician is available to assist Deputies and Investigators on any crime scene 24 hours a day.
-An Investigator and/or Forensic Technician will routinely respond to complex crime scenes or crime scenes involving:
+Forensic Technician is available to assist Deputies and Investigators on any crime scene 24-hours a day.
+Though most crime scenes do not require the expertise of a Forensic Technician, an Investigator and/or Forensic Technician will routinely respond to complex crime scenes or crime scenes involving:

 - Homicides and Suicides